Download a one page PDF as a flyer and please post it at your institution!

 BENEFITS: Grass Fellowships provide research support including laboratory space, animals, equipment and supplies for one summer at the MBL.
 Additionally, the investigator, his/her spouse or legal domestic partner, and dependent children are provided housing, a daily meal allowance and round-trip travel to the MBL.

 Fellows function as an intellectual and social group within the MBL scientific community while sharing space in the Grass Laboratory.
 In a weekly private seminar series, eminent investigators at the MBL discuss their work with the Fellows.
-In addition, a yearly Forbes Lecturer (in 2014, Dr. Joseph Fetcho, Cornell University) will spend a portion of the summer in the Grass Lab interacting with Fellows.
+In addition, a yearly Forbes Lecturer will spend a portion of the summer in the Grass Lab interacting with Fellows.

-DEADLINE: Applications for summer 2014 must be received by 5 December 2013.
+DEADLINE: Applications for the summer program must be received by 5 December.
 Applicants must ensure that the completed application and letters of recommendation are submitted by the deadline.
-Decisions will be announced by 21 January 2014.
+Decisions will be announced by the last week in January.

-MORE INFORMATION: Find more details in the FAQ and many other places on this website or contact Ann Woolford, the Grass Fellowship Program Coordinator at MBL, at:
+MORE INFORMATION: Find more details in the FAQ and many other places on this website or contact Dana Mock-Munoz de Luna, the Grass Fellowship Program Coordinator at MBL, at:

-Download a one page PDF as a flyer
+Download a PDF of this page as a 1page flyer